mike4192/spotMicro/servo_calibration.md

 ![Left leg link 1 step 1](assets/16_left_link1_config_step_1.png)
 ![Left leg link 1 step 2](assets/17_left_link1_config_step_2.png)

 This complets the leg servo calibration process.
 Take the **bold** values from the servo calibration spreadsheet and copy them to the servo configuration dictionaries in the `spot_micro_motion_cmd.yaml` config file.
+This file is located in your catkin worksapce in the following subfolders ```src/spot_micro_motion_cmd/config/spot_micro_motion_cmd.yaml```.